ArthurSonzogni/FTXUI/doc/module-component.md

 ## Tab {#component-tab}

 Produced by: `ftxui::Container::Tab()` from "ftxui/component/component.hpp".
-It take a list of component and display only one of them.
+It takes a list of components and displays only one of them.
 This is useful for implementing a tab bar.

 [Vertical](https://arthursonzogni.github.io/FTXUI/examples_2component_2tab_vertical_8cpp-example.html):